 The second operationally-independent segment is located in Newport News, James City and York counties.

-The work is to widen Interstate 64 from 1.05 miles west of Route 199 (Humelsine Parkway / Marquis Center Parkway) near exit 242 to where the Segment I project ends, 0.54 miles east of Route 238 (Yorktown Road) near exit 247.
+The work widened Interstate 64 from 1.05 miles west of Route 199 (Humelsine Parkway / Marquis Center Parkway) near exit 242 to where the Segment I project ends, 0.54 miles east of Route 238 (Yorktown Road) near exit 247.

-This will extend the three-lane section of I-64 from the point where the I-64 Segment I project ends west for approximately 7.08 miles.
+This extends the three-lane section of I-64 from the point where the I-64 Segment I project ends west for approximately 7.08 miles.

-The proposed improvements include pavement reconstruction of existing lanes and additional 12-foot wide travel lanes and 12-foot wide shoulder lanes, and widening of nine existing bridges and six box culverts that lie inside the project limits.
+The improvements included pavement reconstruction of existing lanes and additional 12-foot wide travel lanes and 12-foot wide shoulder lanes, and widening of nine existing bridges and six box culverts that lie inside the project limits.

-The widening is expected to occur in the median of the existing interstate, limiting the amount of right of way required to construct the project and avoiding impacts to existing interchanges.
+The widening occured primarily in the median of the existing interstate, limiting the amount of right of way required to construct the project and avoiding impacts to existing interchanges.

 Existing bridges within the corridor will be widened to the inside, providing the same typical section as the roadway.

 These improvements will increase capacity, bring portions of the interstate up to current design standards, provide more lanes for evacuation and improve safety by reducing congestion and improving vehicular level of service.

-The proposed improvements contribute to the Preferred Alternative and contribute to the Purpose and Need elements outlined in the Final Environmental Impact Statement (FEIS).
+The improvements contribute to the Preferred Alternative and contribute to the Purpose and Need elements outlined in the Final Environmental Impact Statement (FEIS).

 This project is listed in the Hampton Roads Transportation Accountability Commission (HRTAC) initial financial plan for $213,592,853 and will be fully funded with HRTAC revenues.

 In June 2013, the Commonwealth Transportation Board (CTB) adopted the 2014 - 19 Six-Year Improvement Program that included $100 million in funding for the Interstate 64 Capacity Improvements Project.

 The Hampton Roads Transportation Planning Organization approved and adopted a resolution endorsing six-lane options to provide immediate congestion relief of I-64 between Jefferson Avenue (exit 255) and Humelsine Parkway (exit 242).